galaxyproject/galaxy-hub/src/Learn/API/index.md

 ---
 autotoc: true
-title: Galaxy Application Programming Interface , (, API, )
+title: Galaxy Application Programming Interface (API)
 ---
-PLACEHOLDER_INCLUDE(/Learn/LinkBox)
+PLACEHOLDER_INCLUDE(/src/Learn/API/LinkBox/index.md)

-The most current information about using the API can be found here: [/Develop/API](/src/Develop/API/index.md)
+The most current information about using the API can be found here: [Develop/API](/src/Develop/API/index.md)

 Some other API documentation spread around that may get you through the day: